 Utopia’s tip: Most of the products we showed you have to be imported and shipped a long distance.
 If you find a regional and fair product made of non-plastic vegan leather, be sure to buy that instead – and tell us in the comments.

 This article was translated from German to English by Christie Sacco.
-You can read the original here: Kork, Pilz, Ananas: Daraus besteht veganes Leder** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Kork, Pilz, Ananas: Daraus besteht veganes Leder** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?